Jonathan Albaladejo Santana

 - Born October 30, 1982 in San Juan, PR

-Jonathan Albaladejo is a New York Yankees pitcher who has had a couple fine years in the Puerto Rican Winter League.
-His fastball has been measured as fast as 95 mph.
-He has battled injuries and weight problems during his career.
-His first major league appearance came on September 5, 2007, with the Washington Nationals, striking out three batters in 1 2/3 innings.
+Jonathan Albaladejo spent parts of five seasons in the big leagues, battling injuries and weight problems throughout his career, and enjoyed a couple fine years in the Puerto Rican Winter League.
+Utilizing a fastball as fast as 95 mph, his first major league appearance came on September 5, 2007, with the Washington Nationals, striking out three batters in 1 2/3 innings.

-Albaladejo had a 1.85 ERA in his second year at junior college, 4th-lowest in the nation.
-The Pittsburgh Pirates heeded the word of scout Delvy Santiago and picked Jonathan in the 19th round of the 2001 amateur draft, one pick ahead of Zach Duke.
+Albaladejo had a 1.85 ERA in his second year at junior college, 4th lowest in the nation.
+The Pittsburgh Pirates heeded the word of scout Delvy Santiago and picked him in the 19th round of the 2001 amateur draft, one pick ahead of Zach Duke.
 Albaladejo was 0-3 with a 4.74 ERA that year for the GCL Pirates but did strike out 24 in 19 innings.

 In 2002, he returned to the GCL Pirates and had a 3-2, 2.40 record.
 He only walked 6 in 60 innings, placing him third in the Gulf Coast League in fewest walks per 9 innings.
 He allowed 71 hits, though, second-most in the loop.
 Albaladejo then had a huge 2002-2003 season for the Mayaguez Indians.
 The big right-hander was 2-0 with a save and a 0.68 ERA, leading the Puerto Rican League.

 Jonathan was limited in 2006 by a muscle strain.
-He spent time with the Altoona Curve (1-2, 1 Sv, 4.00, 5 BB in 36 IP) and back with the GCL Bucs (1-0, 2.92 on his rehab stint).
+He spent time with the Altoona Curve (1-2, 1 save, 4.00 ERA, 5 BB in 36 innings) and a rehab stint with the GCL Bucs (1-0, 2.92).
 In winter play, he again led the Puerto Rican League in victories (6) and had a 2.12 ERA.
 He was named to the league All-Star team as the top right-handed pitcher.
-In the 2007 Caribbean Series, he allowed six runs in one inning in a loss to the Aguilas Cibaeñas; it was a major blow as Puerto Rico went into the game tied wit hthe Aguilas for the top spot.
+In the 2007 Caribbean Series, he allowed six runs in one inning in a loss to the Aguilas Cibaeñas; it was a major blow as Puerto Rico went into the game tied with the Aguilas for the top spot.